 A Hasty Lean-To shelter.
 Quick, simple effective.
-Cover with pine boughs, insulate the floor, build “heat reflector” out of logs/branches.
-Those don’t actually reflect much if any heat, but they do block the wind.
-But get a fire going between them.
+Cover with pine boughs, insulate the floor, build a “heat reflector” out of logs/branches.
+Those don’t actually reflect much if any heat, but they are better than “nothing”.
+They do block the wind.
+Get a fire going out front.
 This one was a Model Home open house at the USMC Mountain Warfare Training Center.
 Here trying to figure out which room the PRC-47 goes into.

 Basic beach bungalo with fresh crab for lunch!

 Pretty comfy and dry inside and you can add an insulated floor as well.
-Here’s another:
+Here’s another, an older model:

 Above: Sometimes you can just enlarge an existing space near a tree base or large rock – saves some work.
 But colder than a regular snow cave.
 Donner Summit CA during a Navy cold-weather training exercise, MIUW 1920; circa 1978.
 Mike and I were the residents and a single candle lit the place up quite well and warmed it a bit too.
 Don’t forget a vent punched halfway up the wall with a ski-pole.

 I had left my snow shoes outside overnight – and a heavy snow followed and the wind knocked then over.
 I couldn’t find them in the morning – had to hump my gear out using only my LPC’s – (Leather Personnel Carriers).
 The local ski resort guys found the snow shoes the following spring, called me, and I got them back.
 (I had left the ski resort bartender a description and my phone number) Nice!